catb0t/c-projects/math-magic/math-magic-doc.md

 1.
 Choose a number.
 Add 3.
 Multiply by 2.
 Add 4.
 Divide by 2.
 Subtract the number you started with.
 The result is ??
+**The result is always 5**.

 2.
 Choose a number.
 Double it.
 Add 9.
 Add the number you started with.
 Divide by 3.
 Add 4.
 Subtract the number you started with.
 The result is ??
+**The result is always 7**.

 3.
 Create a trick of your own.
-You must prove, using algebra, that your trick will always work.
+You must prove, using algebra, that your trick will always work. **Choose a number, add 10.
+Subtract 5 and add 7.
+Multiply this by zero, then add 6 and divide by 3.** The result is always 2 because anything * 0 is 0 and 6 / 3 is always 2.
+Can I go back to programming now?